 If you are considering undergoing IV Sedation for a procedure, you might be wondering what the experience is like.One of our team members electively underwent IV Sedation for a procedure at our practice, and she has kindly answered some questions for us about her experience.

-Q: Hi Emma, tell us what your IV sedation appointment was for.
+Q: Tell us what your IV sedation appointment was for.

 A: Lower left and lower right wisdom teeth surgical extraction.